Leostino/professional-portfolio/README.md

 ## About Me

-About me is a little story of how my Tech life has over the year.
+About me is a little story of how my Tech life evolved over the year.
 It's an interesting story because i didn't always liked web programming or pragramming of any kind.

 ## Contact